Skip to main content

 3px purple line

-Principal Fellow Record of Strategic Educational Impact Support Session (PFREI)
+Principal Fellow Record of Strategic Educational Impact Support Session (PFRSEI)

-This support session is aimed at colleagues who are starting the process of completing their Principal Fellow direct application (Descriptor 4 of the PSF 2023), and who need more guidance on the Record of Strategic Educational Impact (RSEI) element.
+This support session is aimed at colleagues who are starting the process of completing their Principal Fellow direct application (Descriptor 4 of the PSF 2023).
+A strong RSEI is the foundation of a successful application.
+This session supports participants to identify their strongest examples of strategic leadership and and use these to structure an effective application

-• demonstrate a sustained record of effectiveness in strategic leadership of high quality learning; and show that their leadership has had an extensive impact.
+Principal Fellowship is for individuals who can demonstrate a sustained record of effectiveness in strategic leadership of high-quality learning.
+They should be able to show that this leadership has had an extensive impact within or beyond an institution or across a discipline or profession.

-Participants will be asked to complete a template on which to collate their most significant strategic leadership activities drawn from recent practice (normally within the last five to seven years), and will receive constructive feedback in a virtual one-to-one, one-hour session with an experienced Advance HE PSF Consultant / Reviewer to help them progress their Principal Fellow application.
+Participants will be asked to complete a template in order to collate their most significant strategic leadership activities drawn from recent practice (normally within the last five to seven years).
+Participants will receive constructive feedback in a virtual one-to-one, one-hour session with an experienced Advance HE PSF Consultant / Reviewer to help them progress their Principal Fellow application.

-Interested participants should book their place via the My Advance HE customer portal to receive a directed template to complete and will be contacted directly to arrange a convenient time for a virtual one-to-one session with the reviewer.
-Member session price £270, Non-member session price £360.
+Interested participants can register their interest to receive a directed template to complete and will be contacted directly to arrange a convenient time for a virtual one-to-one session with the reviewer.

 Find out more and register your interest